wallytutor/medium-articles/src/notes/OpenFOAM/multicomponentFluid/aachenBombSteady.md

 	- Calculation took approximately 13 seconds with 1 core to perform 100 iterations.

 - [ ] The next logical step is to include evaporation of fuel in the gas, without enabling reactions:
+	- The simples way of doing so is adding the required chemical and associated initial file without adding any combustion or reaction parameters.
+It was chosen to use the actual species name instead of simply *fuel* to keep created files compatible with next steps.
+Simulation was checked before adding the cloud, which exponentially complexifies the setup.
+	-

 - [ ] Add the following to the parameters file for full turbulence model controls:
 ```C